Skip to content

 Frequently Asked Questions

-How long does it typically take to fully recover from a full marathon?+
+How long does it typically take to recover from a marathon compared to a half marathon?+

-What are the critical nutritional differences for recovery between the two distances?+
+What are the key nutritional differences in post-race recovery for each distance?+

 Recovery in a can